 12th March 2019

-The EU environmental principles offer protection to our natural world.
-They act as guidance for judges and decision-makers, giving laws shape and meaning.
+The EU environmental principles act as guidance for judges and decision-makers, giving laws shape and meaning, and offering protection to our natural world.
 They are used in a whole host of government and public authority decisions, including planning applications, management of marine protected areas and dealing with contaminated land.

 Where there is uncertainty about the risk of environmental harm, the precautionary principle allows protective measures to be taken without having to wait until the harm materialises.